Countries That Recycle Wastewater Into Drinking Water

 Archive of the November 24, 1968, edition of the South African newspaper *The Sunday Tribune*, with the headline “Windhoek Drinks Sewage Water.”

-However, failing to inform the public in advance remains a radical and ill-advised approach, as raising public awareness about the scarcity of water resources and the need for more sustainable alternatives remains the best way to launch such a project.
-This is what made the Singapore project a success; the city invested heavily in communication surrounding the treated wastewater reclamation project, for example by organizing tours of the treatment plant or by showing the prime minister at the time calmly drinking a glass of this new recycled wastewater.
+However, failing to inform the public in advance remains a radical and inadvisable solution, as raising public awareness about the scarcity of water resources and the need for more sustainable alternatives is still the best way to launch such a project.
+This is what made the Singapore project a success; the city placed a strong emphasis on communication surrounding the treated wastewater reclamation project, for example by organizing tours of the treatment plant or by showing the prime minister at the time calmly drinking a glass of this new recycled wastewater.

-And so the “yuck” factor turned into a source of national pride—pride in mastering cutting-edge technology and pride in gaining greater independence from neighboring Malaysia, which remained its main supplier of drinking water and with which diplomatic relations could be strained.
+And so the “yuck” reaction turned into national pride—pride in mastering cutting-edge technology and pride in gaining greater independence from neighboring Malaysia, which remained its main supplier of drinking water and with which diplomatic relations could be strained.

 Watch out for the “rebound effect”

-But in an effort to achieve self-sufficiency in water resources, Singapore has not put all its eggs in one basket; it has also invested in seawater desalination, rainwater harvesting, and reducing its residents’ water consumption (which fell from 165 liters per person per day in 2000 to 141 liters in 2018).
+But in an effort to achieve self-sufficiency in water resources, Singapore has not put all its eggs in one basket, and has also relied on seawater desalination, rainwater harvesting, and reducing its residents’ water consumption (which fell from 165 L per day per person in 2000 to 141 L in 2018).

-For all advocates of more efficient water use, this restraint is essential—both prior to and alongside the development of wastewater treatment projects—in order to combat what is now known as the “rebound effect.”
+For all advocates of better water resource management, this restraint is crucial—both prior to and alongside the development of wastewater treatment projects—in order to combat what is now known as the “rebound effect.”
 This term describes the unchecked and increasing use of water resources following the implementation of desalination or treated wastewater reuse technologies.
 These new water resources should, in fact, be viewed solely as a means of meeting existing and essential needs and uses—often as a substitute for drinking water—and not as a call to create new ones.

-To make the most of the resources at our disposal, wastewater treatment plants of the future will also need to recover the waste generated by wastewater treatment processes—for example, by converting phosphorus and nitrogen into nutrients useful for agriculture, or by generating energy through anaerobic digestion using the waste collected during treatment as feedstock.
+To maximize the resources at our disposal, wastewater recycling plants of the future will also need to recover the waste produced by wastewater treatment processes—for example, by converting phosphorus and nitrogen into nutrients useful for agriculture, or by generating energy through anaerobic digestion using the waste collected during treatment as feedstock.

-This article is part of a project in collaboration between The Conversation France and AFP Audio.
-It received financial support from the European Journalism Centre as part of the “Solutions Journalism Accelerator” program, supported by the Bill & Melinda Gates Foundation.
+This article is part of a project involving The Conversation France and AFP Audio.
+It received financial support from the European Journalism Center as part of the “Solutions Journalism Accelerator” program, which is supported by the Bill & Melinda Gates Foundation.
 AFP and The Conversation France maintained their editorial independence at every stage of the project.

 Julie Mendret, Associate Professor, HDR, University of Montpellier